Qualysec

 Small Business Considerations

-The cost of a penetration test in California for small businesses range in $8000-$20000 annually.
+The cost of a penetration test in California for small businesses ranges from $8000 to $20000 annually.
 Generally, small companies target the critical assets.
 In addition, they prefer web applications and outside networks.
 Additionally, there is the issue of budget constraints, for which strategic planning is needed.

 Furthermore, small businesses should test yearly minimum.
 However, quarterly testing is more secure.
 Similarly, issues are caught more quickly with constant monitoring.
 That’s why, many times, the choice goes for subscription-based services.